SamuelMaddox/personal-site/dev-notes/new-react-app/step-5-eslint-prettier-stylelint.md

   7:1  warning  Unexpected console statement  no-console
 ```

-> NOTE: If you're using VSCode we recomend looking for the ESLint, Prettier, and Stylelint extensions
+> NOTE: If you're using VSCode we recommend looking for the ESLint, Prettier, and Stylelint extensions

 ## Step 5-9 - Fix "Couldn't find config **\_\_**" bug